cs394-s23/SlimPossible/README.md

 Users can log their meals by adding information about each food item consumed.
 Each meal entry includes the food name, quantity, and serving size.
 Users can add details such as meal time and any additional notes.
 The app provides a comprehensive database of food items and their corresponding nutritional information, enabling users to quickly search and select their meals.

 3. **Calorie Tracking** <br>
 The app calculates and displays the total calorie intake based on the logged meals.
 Users can set a daily calorie goal to monitor their progress towards maintaining a balanced diet.
-Visual representations - pie charts - help users visualize their calorie consumption.
+We use pie charts to help users visualize their calorie consumption.

 4. **Nutritional Information** <br>
 The app provides nutritional information for each logged meal, including calories, macronutrients (protein, carbohydrates, and fat).
 Users can review their daily, weekly, or monthly nutritional breakdown to identify any imbalances or deficiencies in their diet.